fb55/htmlparser2/README.md

 The test can be found in [`tests/bench.js`](tests/bench.js).

 ##How is this different from [node-htmlparser](https://github.com/tautologistics/node-htmlparser)?
-This is a fork of the project above.
-The main difference is that this is intended to be used only with node (it runs on other platforms using [browserify](https://github.com/substack/node-browserify)).
-Besides, the code is much better structured, has less duplications and is remarkably faster than the original.
+This is a fork of the `htmlparser` module.
+The main difference is that this is intended to be used only with node (it runs on other platforms using [browserify](https://github.com/substack/node-browserify)). `htmlparser2` was rewritten multiple times and, while it maintains an API that's compatible with `htmlparser` in most cases, the projects don't share any code anymore.

 The parser now provides a callback interface close to [sax.js](https://github.com/isaacs/sax-js) (originally targeted at [readabilitySAX](https://github.com/fb55/readabilitysax)).
-I also fixed a couple of bugs & included some pull requests for the original project (eg. [RDF feed support](https://github.com/tautologistics/node-htmlparser/pull/35)).

-The support for location data and verbose output was removed a couple of versions ago.
-It's still available in the [verbose branch](https://github.com/FB55/node-htmlparser/tree/verbose).
+As a result, old handlers won't work anymore.

 The `DefaultHandler` and the `RssHandler` were renamed to clarify their purpose (to `DomHandler` and `FeedHandler`).
 The old names are still available when requiring `htmlparser2`, so your code should work as expected.